-The Essential Studies program provides integrated foundational courses in English, Math, First-Year Seminar, and Science to cultivate skills and knowledge needed for success in each major at IAIA.
+The Essential Studies program provides integrated foundational courses in English, Mathematics, First-Year Seminar, and Science to cultivate skills and knowledge needed for success in each major at IAIA.
 Students who complete Essential Studies courses enter their major departments as empowered learners with skills for lifelong learning.
-Essential Studies provides the majority of general education requirements at IAIA.
+The Essential Studies program emphasizes the importance of effectively engaging in critical dialogue not only for their academic success, but for utilizing their experiences and creative strengths towards transforming and sustaining communities.

 We believe learning is an exciting, challenging, and integrated process that is most meaningful in relationship to real world contexts and experiences.
 As a result, the Essential Studies department emphasizes experiential, interdisciplinary, and student-centered learning.
+We believe that developing skills in English, Mathematics, Science, and First-Year Seminar through dialogue effectively promotes student-centered learning.
+The ability to effectively engage in dialogues not only prepares students to navigate and succeed in academia, but to utilize their own strengths, while drawing on the strengths of others to shape and sustain communities.
 Drawing on holistic Indigenous knowledge, our courses are built on the understanding that both creative and critical thinking are necessary for solving artistic, academic, social, and environmental problems and for innovation and leadership.